-So, how do you select the right property?
+How do you select the right property?

 Once you have decided whether you are a city or resort type, you will also need to establish whether you favour a new-build (probably on a managed development or resort) or a standalone, resale property.
 Both come with their pros and cons.
 Resorts offer leisure facilities, bars, restaurants and shops, to the extent that you barely need to leave the gates.
 La Manga on the Mar Menor has properties booked out throughout summer among families prepared to pay high prices for the ease of having everything on tap in an English-speaking environment.
 Wonderful as they are, such resorts can lack the feeling that you are actually in Spain, though.
 Also bear in mind the high annual resort fees (also known as service charges or community fees) that you pay as an owner – and that you will be competing with dozens of similar properties on the holiday rental market.

 A non-resort property – an old village house, for example, or a more rural finca – comes with charm and character, but it can be a nightmare to deal with broken boilers and renter’s panics (“Where shall I park?” or “Why can’t I get hot water?”) when you are 1,000 miles away.
 Do not underestimate the convenience of having a rental management team on tap.
 It can be hard to find someone reliable to deal with the regular cleaning, repairs and key handover required with a holiday rental.
 It took me seven years with my old Andalucian townhouse.
 Resorts will have maintenance people on hand.
-Where my house is, in the hills within sight of Marbella, many trades people don’t use mobile phones or email.
+Where my house is, in the hills within sight of Marbella, many tradespeople don’t use mobile phones or email.
 You contact them by walking round to their house, leaving a message with whichever family member is there and hoping that you are in when they drop by.
 This doesn’t work either when you live in a different country.

 Who are you targeting?

 Talk to local agents, survey the area (what type of foreigners are sitting in the local cafés?) and work out whether it’s more The Sunday Times or Facebook that is going to snare some bookings.
-The big portals – HomeAway/Owners Direct, holidaylettings/TripAdvisor and Airbnb – make the process easy, but it’s not cheap.
+The big portals – HomeAway/Owners Direct, holiday lettings/TripAdvisor and Airbnb – make the process easy, but it’s not cheap.
 Owners either pay a percentage of each booking (beneficial if you have a smaller, cheaper property, or get relatively few inquiries) or an annual fee.
 You can deal with all payments online, which provides peace of mind to both sides, and you can boost your bookings with good reviews.
 “Once a potential guest has contacted you, make sure that you reply promptly.

 The quicker you can respond, the more likely it is you will secure a booking,” counsels Saskia Welman of TripAdvisor Rentals.
 “Be communicative and helpful to your potential guest.”
 Repeat business and word of mouth are perhaps the most sought-after sources of bookings, however.
 They cost nothing in marketing and bring in people you can trust.
 Alternatively, says Tim Swannie of Home Hunts, “we always recommend you speak to a reputable agency.
 Websites can work well, but it pays to have a professional rental agency to manage the property.
 They will advise on insurance, vet tenants, arrange changeovers and let you know of any specific local rules.”
 How to furnish your property is a balancing act between providing an attractive home from home, with all the required gadgets, and not spending a fortune [see red panel on page 42].
-Do your best to make sure that your home has enough facilities for the amount of guests that can stay.
+Do your best to make sure that your home has enough facilities for a number of guests that can stay.
 If it sleeps six, make sure there are six plates, six chairs, etc.

 It needs to be a comfortable stay for all.
 “Well-equipped but definitely not cluttered,” is what Swannie advises.
 Some things are standard: a fully-fitted kitchen with the utensils and gadgets that people have at home.
-It was hard even to buy a kettle in Spain 15 years ago; now renters expect cafetières at the very least, if not a Nespresso machine.
+It was hard to even to buy a kettle in Spain 15 years ago; now renters expect cafetières at the very least, if not a Nespresso machine.
 Without a dishwasher, satellite TV and wi-fi these days, you will lose out on bookings.
 Equally, families with infants expect high chairs, travel cots and stair gates (if relevant).
 Bear in mind that all short-let properties see lots of wear and tear.
 Don’t keep anything there that you don’t want to lose; new DVD boxsets soon go on travels of their own.

 Remove the personal element; renters don’t want to see photos of you.
 And although wall-to-wall Ikea makes everywhere look the same, there are certain benefits in knowing that you can easily pop back to the store to replace a broken chair or pick up a new set of wine glasses.
 High-paying renters will expect some extras too.
 “That may be regular cleaning or more creative ways to provide perks without having to spend money.
 Some owners partner up with local yoga studios or cafés to offer discounts to their renters,” says Kozhevnikova.
 “Another way to set yourself apart from the competition is to provide local touches, such as stocking your bathrooms with traditional Spanish products or leaving a good bottle of Spanish wine.
 They will leave a lasting impression.”